Vendors are required to complete disclosures before entering into a City contract.

 How this data will be used

-The data provided through these forms will be aggregated and released in an annual report.
-We will not publicly share data for individual firms or workers.
+The City will use your form responses to verify your firm’s compliance with the disclosure requirements.
+The data will also be aggregated and released in an annual report.
+We will not publicly share data for individual organizations or workers.

 How to file